UBC-Solar/sunlink/README.md

 ### Automated Sunlink Telemetry Cluster Setup

-This includes a bash script to automate the setup of Sunlink with Nginx as a reverse proxy to spin up Docker containers for the telemetry cluster.
+This includes a bash script to automate the setup of Sunlink with Nginx as a reverse proxy to spin up Docker containers for the telemetry cluster. **The `setup.sh` script and the few manual steps within it will result sunlink completely setup for the user.
+This means that the script will provide all the instructions necessary.**.

 #### Overview